Skip to main content Skip to office menu Skip to footer

 Sign Language Interpreters

 In order to provide accessibility for meetings with legislators, legislative committee hearings, and House and Senate floor sessions, the Legislature contracts with Keystone Interpreting Solutions to provide legislative sign language interpreting services.
-Interpreting services are also available for hearings or meetings with legislators in Greater Minnesota.
+Interpreting services are also available for hearings or meetings with legislators in greater Minnesota.

 Communication Access Realtime Translation (CART)